Qibla (group)

 Qibla (Arabic: قبلة) is a militant Shi'a and Sunni Islamist political organization and paramilitary group based in South Africa.
 The radical group was founded by Ahmed Cassiem in 1979.
 Ahmed Cassiem was incarcerated on Robben Island by the apartheid regime for much of his adult life.
 The meaning of Qibla comes from the Quran meaning direction.
 It is in the direction of Mecca that multiple times a day Muslims pray towards.

 The group was seeking to remove apartheid along with all of the other organisations which were dedicated to the fight against apartheid.
 The organisation has members of both Sunni and Shia persuasion.
-The group was also founded in order to advance Islam in South Africa, and has also been labeled as a terrorist group by the U.S. State Department.
+The group was also founded in order to advance Islam in South Africa, and according to Joshua Lefkowitz has been "labeled a terrorist organization" by the U.S. State Department.

 Organization

 When Qibla was established in 1979 in South Africa, it was during a time of turmoil.
 The apartheid regime had control of the government and Islam continued to be a suppressed religion.
 Muslims first came to South Africa in 1658, and most had come as slaves.
 By the 1970s and 1980s, some Muslims began to act in an effort to establish socio-political justice.
 Qibla was not the only movement that was formed, along with the Muslim Students Association (MSA), the Muslim Youth Movement (MYM), and the Call of Islam (COI).

 The government in South Africa, which associated itself with Iran, disregarded the growth of Islamicist groups in the country.
 In addition, Al-Qaeda had also taken a stronghold in South Africa.
 Qibla's leader, Cassiem was also seen as a radical by the United States government.
 They believed that Qibla was formed in an effort to create an Islamic state based on the Iranian revolution.
 They thought that Qibla's members were being trained militarily in Libya as well.